uptrace/uptrace/README.md

 - More dashboards for services and hosts
 - ReplicatedMergeTree support
 - TLS support
-- Improved SQL support using CockroachDB SQL parser (if license permits)
+- Improved SQL support using CockroachDB SQL parser

 ## Getting started

 - [Docker example](example/docker) allows to run Uptrace with a single command.
 - [Installation]() guide with pre-compiled binaries for Linux, MacOS, and Windows.

-## Running locally
+## Running Uptrace locally

 To run Uptrace locally, you need Go **1.18** and ClickHouse.